Bizurejr/Toralizer/README.md

 # Toralizer
-A command-line client for connecting to the Tor privacy network.

-## Overview

 Toralizer is a tool that allows users to route their network traffic through the Tor network by intercepting system calls and redirecting them through a local proxy server.
 This ensures privacy and anonymity by masking the user's identity when making network requests.

 Instead of using standard commands like: